-Security (if you just want t know how to use it, scroll down a bit)
+(if you just want to know about using Zoom it, scroll down a bit)

-In the early days of lock-down, Zoom was widely criticised for its poor security.
-Not surprisingly given the size of the market in front of them they reacted and have considerably improved their system.
-It’s almost certainly not perfect, few pieces of software are, but it has certainly improved and is now (version 5.0.3) probably no riskier than any other software you use.
+In the early days of the COVID lock-down, Zoom was widely criticised for its poor security.
+Not surprisingly given the size of the market in front of them they reacted quickly and considerably improved their system.
+It’s almost certainly not perfect, few pieces of software are, but it has certainly improved and is now (version 5.9.1) unlikely to be any riskier than any other software you use.
 The increased use of Zoom during lockdowns has vastly increased the user base and the size of the community looking for bugs – the more common a piece of software is, the more likely any problems will be found and fixed.

 There is good guidance on using video conferencing available from the National Cyber Security Centre, but the main points are :